tiagoprn/celery-db-flask-cookiecutter/README.md

 # minimal flask app

-This project is a minimalistic flask template that can be used as a base to develop simple APIs on the Flask Framework.
+This project is a minimalistic flask template that can be used as a base to develop simple APIs on the Flask Framework, using celery to run asynchronous jobs.

 ## Architecture